Thunder vs. Hawks Prediction & Picks - November 6

 - Computer Predicted Total: 235.3

-- The Hawks have been less successful against the spread than the Thunder this year, recording an ATS record of 3-3-0, compared to the 4-2-0 mark of the Thunder.

-- Atlanta hasn't covered the spread as a 2.5-point favorite or more this season, while Oklahoma City covers as an underdog of 2.5 or more 75% of the time.
+- Oklahoma City covers the spread when it is a 1.5-point favorite or more 50% of the time.
+That's less often than Atlanta covers as an underdog of 1.5 or more (75%).

-- Oklahoma City and its opponents have combined to go over the point total in 50% of its games this season (three of six), the same percentage as Atlanta and its opponents (three of six).
+- Both Oklahoma City and Atlanta games have gone over the point total 50% of the time this season.

-- As a moneyline underdog this year, the Thunder are 2-2, while the Hawks are 1-1 as moneyline favorites.
+- The Thunder have a .500 winning percentage as a moneyline favorite (1-1) this season while the Hawks have a 1.000 winning percentage as a moneyline underdog (3-0).

 Put your picks to the test and bet on the Thunder with BetMGM Sportsbook.